Chiropractic Care for Sciatica – Pain Down Back of Leg

 Many people try and live healthy lives and eat healthy in order to keep their body in tip-top shape.
 Exercising regularly is a wonderful way to keep your muscles and ligaments flexible and healthy.
 Keeping your body limber ensures you won’t pull a muscle or cause damage to your sciatic nerve.
 Staying healthy also keeps you fit and trim, which prevents extra strain and discomfort to your body, and especially your back.
 One of the most important things you can do is a routine of core strengthening exercises, on a regular basis.
 Keeping proper posture and using your lower extremities to help do the work when heavy lifting also helps prevent damage to your back and to the sciatic nerve.

 In the majority of patients suffering from sciatica, doctors will perform a series of tests to determine the possible source of the sciatic pain.
 They will look at X-rays, MRI’s, CT scans, and electromyography (EMG) studies to determine the cause of the problem.
-They may find bone spurs, spine compression, disc herniations, or nerve compression due to other reasons with these tests.
-They can then recommend typical therapy including muscle relaxers, pain medication, anti-inflammatories, and even medications such as gabapentin to decrease the nerve pain.
+Doctors may find bone spurs, spine compression, disc herniations, or nerve compression due to other reasons with these tests.
+They can then recommend typical therapy including muscle relaxers, pain medication, anti-inflammatories, and even medications to decrease pain.
 The only problem with these medications is that they only treat the symptoms and they do not get to the source of the problem.